Comparisons12 min read

 Who Should Choose Acorns?

-Look, Acorns has a specific and genuinely valuable use case — it's just narrower than the marketing sometimes suggests.
+Look, Acorns has a specific and genuinely useful purpose — it's just narrower than the marketing sometimes suggests.

 Choose Acorns if:

-• You're new to investing and the idea still feels a little intimidating
+• You're new to investing and it feels a little intimidating

-• You have less than $5,000 to start and want to build up gradually
+• You have less than $5,000 to start and want to build gradually

-• You want a savings habit built directly into your spending behavior
+• You want savings built directly into your spending habits

 • You're a parent wanting custodial accounts for your kids (Gold tier)

-• You just want to automate micro-investments without ever thinking about it
+• You just want to automate everything and never think about it again

-The Round-Up mechanic genuinely works for people who struggle with traditional savings discipline.
-If Acorns is the reason someone starts investing at all — honestly, that's a win, even if they eventually graduate to something more sophisticated.
+The Round-Up mechanic genuinely works for people who struggle with traditional saving.
+And honestly, if Acorns is what gets someone to start investing at all, that's a win — even if they eventually move to something more sophisticated later on.

 Who Should Choose Wealthfront?